clovisphere/clovisphere/README.md

 > A small Zig file pretending to be a README,
 > and a README pretending to be a résumé.

+Written by someone who believes good software is mostly deleting code, naming things carefully, and letting tests do the arguing.

 ```zig

 const std = @import("std");